creativeprojects/go-selfupdate/cmd/go-get-release/README.md

-Like `go get`, but it downloads and installs the latest release binary from GitHub instead.
+Download and install the latest release of any binary from GitHub.

-Please download a binary from [release page](https://github.com/rhysd/go-github-selfupdate/releases/tag/go-get-release) and put it in `$PATH` or build from source with `go get`.
+## Installation

 ```
-$ go get -u github.com/rhysd/go-github-selfupdate/cmd/go-get-release
+$ go get -u github.com/creativeprojects/go-selfupdate/cmd/go-get-release
 ```

+## Usage

 Usage is quite similar to `go get`.
 But `{package}` must be hosted on GitHub.
 So it needs to start with `github.com/`.